mjosaarinen/lwaes_isa/README.md

 *   Many applications do not actually require the AES inverse function;
     even full TLS implementations may be implemented without it since the the AES-GCM mode is based on CTR; essentially a stream cipher.
 *   Mathematically the computation is organized as in the well-known "T-Tables" technique, which is more than 20 years old in the context of AES.
 If there are patents for this specific way of organizing the computation, they are likely to have expired.
     Other approaches have been considered
     [in the literature](https://iacr.org/archive/ches2006/22/22.pdf).
 *   In hardware implementation the S-Box and its inverse share much of their circuitry.
 For an example of gate-optimized logic for this purpose, see e.g. [Boyar and Peralta](https://eprint.iacr.org/2011/332.pdf)
 *   Other national standard ciphers: If there is support for this type of lightweight AES implementation, we can expand the specificatio to offer support to other national ciphers via very similar instructions, and with a similar size-speed tradeoff.
     SM4, Aria, Cammellia can actually share some of the circuit with the AES implementation and Kuznyechik also fits in the same mold.
 *   This is a *lightweight* proposal for the RV32/RV64 instruction set; a fast implementation would have more than a single S-Box lookup.

-**Disclaimer and Status**

-*	[PQShield](https://pqshield.com) offers no warranty or specific claims of standards compliance nor does not endorse this proposal above other proposals.
-[PQSoC](https://pqsoc.com) may or may not implement AES according to this proposal in the future (it currently has a different type of AES implementation).
-*	Despite being proposed in personal capacity, this proposal constitutes a "contribution" as defined in Section 1.4 of the RISC-V foundation membership agreement.

 ## Testing